robgonnella/releasaurus/book/src/introduction.md

 2. **`releasaurus release`** - After the release PR is merged, creates a Git tag and publishes the release to your forge platform.

+Additionally, **`releasaurus projected-release`** outputs projected release information as JSON for automation and CI/CD pipelines without making any changes.

 This workflow provides a safety net through pull request reviews while automating all the tedious version management tasks.